How to Build a Marketplace Mobile app [Guide 2019]

 Tip # 1: Step into your customers’ shoes 👞

-The inability to understand customers’ real problem has led many Startups to the dead end.
+The inability to understand customers’ real problems has led many Startups to the dead end.
 Michael Seibel, CEO at Y Combinator, perfectly explained this idea in a few sentences:

 - You should clearly understand who your most typical customers are.